nayanprakash06/Open-Design-Technology-ODT-Course-Content-Repository/README.md

 🎓 Intended Audience

-This repository is primarily intended for students enrolled in the Open Design & Technology (ODT) module at BITS Design School.# Open-Design-Technology-ODT-Course-Content-Repository
+This repository is primarily intended for students enrolled in the Open Design & Technology (ODT) module at BITS Design School.